offen/docker-volume-backup/docs/how-tos/04_set-up-notifications.md

 * `formatBytesDec`: formats an amount of bytes using powers of 1000 (e.g. `7055258` bytes will be `7.1 MB`)
 * `env`: returns the value of the environment variable of the given key if set

-## Use special characters in notification URLs
+## Special characters in notification URLs

 The value given to `NOTIFICATION_URLS` is a comma separated list of URLs.
-If such a URL contains special characters (e.g. commas) it needs to be URL encoded.
+If such a URL contains special characters (e.g. commas) these need to be URL encoded.
-To get an encoded version of your URL, you can use the CLI tool provided by `shoutrrr` (which is the library used for sending notifications):
+To obtain an encoded version of your URL, you can use the CLI tool provided by `shoutrrr` (which is the library used for sending notifications):

 ```
 docker run --rm -ti containrrr/shoutrrr generate [service]